-With regard to tariff surcharges, in 2016 the resale of Walloon green certificates to an operator responsible for reserving them was finalised in the first half of the year, which temporarily reduced the risk on liquidity requirements.
-However, the situation deteriorated again during the second half of 2016, necessitating a significant increase in the surcharge for lack of other remedial measures.
-The Walloon Government notified Elia of its intention to amend the Walloon regulations with a view to introducing a new mechanism to delay the arrival onto the market of excess green certificates; according to the target announced by the Minister, the mechanism should come into force in 2017.
-These amendments should complement those introduced in 2015, which provide for an explicit framework for potentially awarding new certificates and quarterly reporting by the CWaPE (Walloon Energy Commission) on the market situation.
-Vigilant oversight of the change in the green certificates market remains applicable.
-To a lesser extent, the ongoing saturation of the Flemish market for cogeneration certificates has led to greater numbers of sales to Elia at the guaranteed minimum price.
-A tariff adjustment to cover Elia's increased expenditure was planned for 2017 and approved by CREG.
+With regard to tariff surcharges, in 2016 the resale of Walloon green with maintenance and/or investment programmes on the 400 kV certificates to an operator responsible for reserving them was finalnetworks, as well as the conditions governing access to resources ised in the first half of the year, which temporarily reduced the risk capable of providing the auxiliary services needed for system on liquidity requirements.
+However, the situation deteriorated again operation. during the second half of 2016, necessitating a significant increase in the surcharge for lack of other remedial measures.
+The Walloon It cannot be ruled out that other electricity production units may be Government notified Elia of its intention to amend the Walloon closed or mothballed in the future, which will keep the supply sitregulations with a view to introducing a new mechanism to delay uation under pressure.
+In a similar vein, uncertainty regarding the the arrival onto the market of excess green certificates; according dwindling availability of France's nuclear generation facilities may to the target announced by the Minister, the mechanism should lead to a decrease in the quantities of energy imported from France. come into force in 2017.
+These amendments should complement The need to continue resorting to strategic reserves and/or other those introduced in 2015, which provide for an explicit framework mechanisms therefore remains a major concern for future years. for potentially awarding new certificates and quarterly reporting by In addition, changing trends in offtake and injection and the the CWaPE (Walloon Energy Commission) on the market situation. enhancement of interconnection capacity between EU Member Vigilant oversight of the change in the green certificates market States are dependent on securing permits and approvals from remains applicable.
+To a lesser extent, the ongoing saturation of local, regional, national and international authorities.
+The need to the Flemish market for cogeneration certificates has led to greater obtain such approvals and permits within certain timeframes reprenumbers of sales to Elia at the guaranteed minimum price.
+A tariff sents a critical challenge to timely implementation.
+Moreover, these adjustment to cover Elia's increased expenditure was planned for approvals and permits can be contested in the relevant courts.
+2017 and approved by CREG.